Shinzef/Shinzef/README.md

-Hi, im Shinzef
+**Hi, im Shinzef**

 Im currently learning C++. :pencil2:

-I also know other languages such as HTML and CSS.
+I also know other languages such as HTML and CSS and also im a halfway decent 3d modeller.

 **Currently doing:**
 * Learning C++